 WHY DO CATS HATE WATER?

-If you have a cat of your own, you may have come to realize that your feline fur-end isn’t the greatest fan of water.
-Splash a bit of water your cat’s way, and they’d most likely pounce in the opposite direction.
+If you have a cat of your own, you've probably observed that your feline friend is often wary or anxious when it comes to water, exhibiting a typical "cat afraid of water" response.
+Splash a bit of water your cat’s way, and they’ll most likely pounce in the opposite direction.

 They’ll do anything they can to dodge that splash of water!
 This may leave you wondering, “Why does my cat hate water so much?”
 We know that some cats can be a little overly dramatic at times, but what’s the deal?

-By the end of this article, you will have a firm answer to the question, “why do cats hate water?”
-To give you an even better understanding, we’ll give you a quick history lesson on how your cat’s ancestors passed on a simple behavioral instinct.
+By the end of this article, you will have a firm answer to the question, “Why do cats hate water?”
+We’ll give you a quick history lesson on how your cat’s ancestors passed on a simple behavioural instinct to give you an even better understanding why domestic cats dislike water itself.

 THE HISTORY OF CATS AND WATER